Graphcalibur/kfc-orbital-2021/server/README.md

 Fetch a code snippet.

-This returns an array with a single element.
+This returns an array with a single element, representing a code snippet object.
 This is an object containing:
     - `id`: an integer, the ID of the code snippet,
     - `language`: a URL-encoded string, the language the code is written in
     - `code`: the code itself.